Author Archives: Geoffrey Nathan, Esq

 A class D felony is one of the less serious types of felonies.
 In most states, class D felonies are not associated with dangerous or violent acts; many class D felonies are victimless crimes.
 However, this crime is still a felony and has serious potential punishments, including a long jail sentence, heavy fines and strict… Read More »

-Sexual Assault Laws, Charges & Statute of Limitations
+Sexual Assault Charges & Penalties by State

 Sexual assault generally means any crime where the offender has subjected the victim to sexual contact or touching that is offensive and unwanted.
 Sexual assault crimes can range groping to assault and battery, to rape.
 All states and the federal government prohibits sexual assault, but the precise definitions of sexual assault will vary somewhat by… Read More »